wysockij/dice_game/README.md

 # Dice Game

-### Simple dice game which I made for my electronics studies.
+A simple dice game that I made for my electronics studies.

 ## Team members
 - Piotr Malec @pmalec1
 - Jakub Wysocki @wysockij

 ## Project organisation
 - *images/* - directory with images used in the project
 - *out/* - directory with generated files after compilation
-- *src/* - direcotry with sorce files in Java
+- *src/* - directory with source files in Java
 - *scores_log.txt* - file with players' scores

 ## Compilation and running
     $ javac -d ./out/ ./src/*.java